Read This First

 Prompt 1: Is there an authentic essence of humanity that we should be pursuing or preserving?

-The section turns on Essentialist Perspectives, Existentialist Perspectives, and Humanistic Perspectives.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Essentialist Perspectives, Existentialist Perspectives, and Humanistic Perspectives in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Essentialist Perspectives distinct from Existentialist Perspectives.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Essentialist Perspectives distinct from Existentialist Perspectives.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This first move lays down the vocabulary and stakes for Authentic Humans.
-It gives the reader something firm enough about the opening question that the next prompt can press inhumane without making the discussion restart.
+The first move should give the reader a firm grip on the opening question.
+That lets the next prompt press inhumane without making the whole discussion start over.

-At this stage, the gain is not memorizing the conclusion but learning to think with Essentialist Perspectives, Existentialist Perspectives, and Humanistic Perspectives.
+Treat Essentialist Perspectives, Existentialist Perspectives, and Humanistic Perspectives as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 1. Essentialist Perspectives: Essentialist thinkers argue that there is an intrinsic human nature, often linked to metaphysical or religious views.